 - There are no business or family plans.

 - I'd prefer a few more ways to contact support.

 So I’ve given the app a good shake.
 The content in the summary box above will give you a good idea of my findings and conclusions.
-Read on for the details about everything I liked and disliked about Setapp.
+Read on for the detailed Setapp review about everything I liked and disliked about this app suite.

 Here are the main benefits of the software:

 - A monthly subscription gives you access to a comprehensive list of apps in a number of categories.